 Fetal growth restriction (FGR) or intrauterine growth restriction (IUGR)

 If a baby’s growth slows or stops inside the womb, it’s known as fetal growth restriction (FGR).
 FGR can put babies at risk of stillbirth.
 If detected soon enough, there is a chance that this can be treated.
 Read more about FGR.
-[LINK]

-This is the movement of a baby in his mother’s womb.
+This is the movement of a baby in the womb.
 Mums sometimes feel this movement initially as bubbles, which change to gentle rolls, or kicks when the baby is bigger.
 Reduced movements can be an early indicator that a baby isn’t well and should be reported immediately to the hospital.
 Read more about monitoring your baby's pattern of movements here.